JustKemForFun/ZaloDataExtractor/README.md

  The purpose of this repository is to be used in conjunction with the [zca-js](https://github.com/RFS-ADRENO/zca-js), significantly increasing its effectiveness.

 ## Overview
-**ZaloDataExtractor** is a tool designed to extract essential information from the Zalo app, including IMEI, Cookies, and User Agent.
+**ZaloDataExtractor** is a tool designed to extract essential information from the Zalo APP, including IMEI, Cookies, and User-Agent.
 This tool is perfect for developers, analysts, and anyone needing quick access to these data points for analysis, development, or app compatibility testing.

 ## Features